yoshokatana/LESS-Framework/README.markdown

 # LESS vs. Less

 This project, forked from Joni Korpi's [Less Framework](http://lessframework.com), aims to combine his awesome work with the super-cool [LESS CSS](http://lesscss.org).
-Mostly it'll just make things easier for me to code, but I thought I'd stick it up on GitHub if it came out well.
+Mostly it just make things easier for me to code, but I thought I'd stick it up on GitHub since it came out well.

 Without further ado, please allow me to present Joni Korpi's original README: